-Wholesale real estate investing, or “wholesaling” as it’s often called, is a fantastic way to jumpstart a budding residential redevelopment career.
-With its reduced financial risk and time commitment—you’re essentially collecting a finder’s fee for locating wholesale properties — this specialized strategy can give you a great primer on the ins-and-outs of real estate investing (all while possibly earning you some money in the process).
+Wholesale real estate investing, or “wholesaling” as it’s often called, is a fantastic way to jump-start a budding residential redevelopment career.
+With its reduced financial risk and time commitment—you’re essentially collecting a finder’s fee for locating wholesale properties.
+This specialized strategy can give you a great primer on the ins and outs of real estate investing (all while possibly earning you some money in the process).

 Now that you know a little bit about listed vs. unlisted wholesale properties, let’s jump into the following sources of leads you should account for in your search:

 How Much Can You Make Wholesaling Real Estate?

 There’s no guaranteed amount an investor may make on a given wholesale deal.
 However, there are boundaries today’s investors can work within.
 If for nothing else, wholesaling is the equivalent of walking a tightrope.
 Investors want to make as much on a respective wholesale deal as possible, but they need to remember they are selling to an end buyer at a wholesale price.
 As a result, investors need to make enough to make the time they spend on the deal worthwhile, but not so much that it hurts the prospects of working with end buyers in the future.
 However, it’s relatively commonplace to aim for around $5,000 per completed wholesale deal.
 That’s not to say investors can’t make more (they absolutely can), but rather that $5,000 is a pretty good goal to aim for.

 [ Learning how to invest in real estate doesn’t have to be hard!
 Our online real estate investing class has everything you need to shorten the learning curve and start investing in real estate in your area. ]